UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Preliminaries

-In our journey definition, the departure buffer time at a stop models the time required to reach the right platform and board a trip, regardless of how the stop was reached.
-Many other works on public transit routing instead use a \emph{minimum transfer time}, which only needs to be observed if the stop was reached directly via a trip instead of a transfer.
-This is reasonable for settings with direct transfers between stops, where the buffer time can simply be included in the transfer time.
-When allowing arbitrary transfers, however, it can lead to inconsistencies.
-Given a stop with minimum transfer time~$\atime$, if a path starting and ending at this stop with a transfer time less than~\atime exists, then taking that path would allow passengers to circumvent the minimum transfer time.
+\subparagraph*{Departure Buffer Times.} Many works on public transit routing (e.g.,~\cite{Pyr08,Del15}) allow a \emph{minimum change time} to be specified for each stop.
+It must be observed when transferring between two trips at the same stop, but not when entering a trip after arriving via a path in the transfer graph or when entering the first trip at the start of the journey.
+The minimum change time is useful for modeling stops that represents larger stations with multiple platforms.
+Here, the minimum change time represents the time needed to change between platforms.
+This modeling choice is reasonable for settings with direct transfers between stops.
+However, when allowing an unrestricted transfer graph, it can lead to inconsistencies.
+Given a stop with minimum change time~$\atime$, if a path starting and ending at this stop with a transfer time less than~\atime exists, then taking that path would allow passengers to circumvent the minimum change time.